 The Pinterest team is busy with tickets — with 100 million monthly active Pinners, last quarter they answered tens of thousands of them.
 The priority is to automate the process as much as possible — this way the Pinners will be able to get the answers they need faster.
 But the team is also working on improving another important metric — quality.

 Providing responses in a user’s native language definitely helps improve Customer Satisfaction levels across different languages.
 Another advantage of Unbabel for Zendesk app is how easy it is to use.
 Training new agents takes time, but showing them how to use the Unbabel app takes 5 minutes, so it’s not making the onboarding process of new agents more complicated, it’s actually making it easier.

-That’s why as Pinterest keeps growing in different markets, it’s constantly improving the international customer service.
+That’s why as Pinterest keeps growing in different markets, it’s constantly improving their multilingual customer service operations.
 No wonder the huge base of over 100 million monthly active Pinners keeps growing every day.

 Even with a small customer service team, you can give your customers amazing care in their native language.
 This will help you build both trust and loyalty.